LegendArenaMC/LegendArena/README.md

 Done.

-Or, get a pre-built jar from the CircleCI builds. (click on the build status image at the top of this README)
+Or, get a pre-built jar from the Drone.IO builds. (click on the build status image at the top of this README)

 And no, there will not be a Windows batch file.
 If you really need to build the plugin on Windows, just manually run the correct commands to build it.